hmlongco/Factory/README.md

     }
 }
 ```
-Or if you want to use a Composition Root pattern, just use the container to provide the required dependencies to a constructor.
+Or if you want to use a Composition Root structure, just use the container to provide the required dependencies to a constructor.

 ```swift
 extension Container {